Q. What is the student/teacher ratio at Santa Cruz Children’s School?

 A. As a 501(c)(3) we accept charitable donations and we occasionally have fundraising events.
 We do not, however, have any required fundraising commitments or expectations.
 Most of our families prefer instead to give their time, which is often even more valuable.

-Q. Do you require parent service hours and if so, how many?
+Q. Do you require parent service hours?

 A. We have no required volunteer hour expectations, however, parent involvement enriches the educational experience of the students, teachers, and families, and is a crucial part of the community and culture of SCCS.
 Parent volunteers model the importance of education and play a key role in the success of students.
 Parents enjoy dropping in to help in the classrooms, chaperoning field trips, and teaching mini-lessons.
 We also have a limited number of volunteer parent co-op teaching positions available each year that fill up quickly.